brabbit61/covid_viz/README.md

 *The brief questions answered by this dashboard would be:*
 - As a traveler one would want to know the current COVID stringency situation at the destination country.
-- Study the impact of COVID on different countries based on GDP and population density.
+- Study the impact of COVID on different countries based on GDP and population.
 - Study a particular country based on timeline to see how it was impacted over the months due to COVID.

 <br>